sreenithy/ImageProcessingApp/README.md

 Image​ ​Morphological​ ​operations​ ​such​ ​as​ ​erosion​ ​and​ ​dilation​ ​are​ ​performed

 **4.Thresholding**
-Thresholding​ ​includes​ ​the​ ​following​ ​variants:

-..* Thresholding​ ​to​ ​zero
-..* Thresholding​ ​to​ ​zero​ ​followed​ ​color​ ​inversion
+Thresholding​ ​includes​ ​the​ ​following​ ​variants:a.
+Thresholding​ ​to​ ​zero b.
+Thresholding​ ​to​ ​zero​ ​followed​ ​color​ ​inversion  c.
+Binary​ ​thresholding
-..* Binary​ ​thresholding

 **5.Sepia​ ​filtering**